arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 the server error number

 @RESTREPLYBODY{errorMessage,string,required,string}
-a descriptive error message
+a descriptive error message<br>
 If the query specification is complete, the server will process the query.
 If an error occurs during query processing, the server will respond with *HTTP 400*.
-Again, the body of the response will contain details about the error.
+Again, the body of the response will contain details about the error.<br>
 A [list of query errors can be found here](../../Manual/Appendix/ErrorCodes.html).

 @RESTRETURNCODE{404}
 The server will respond with *HTTP 404* in case a non-existing collection is